Peasant Bread - Regular and Sourdough - Phase 1 and Phase 3

 1 1/2 cups very hot water (around 130 degrees) (may need more depending)

-Mix the dry ingredients together in a large bowl.
+Mix flour, yeast (or sourdough starter) and xanthan gum together in a large bowl.
 Add the hot water and stir with a wood spoon until a ball of shaggy dough forms and all flour is mixed in.
 Add more water if you need, 1 tablespoon at a time.
-Cover with damp towel and place in warm-sh spot.
+Cover with damp towel and place in warm-ish spot.
+After 30 minutes, stir in the salt.
+Knead a few times in the bowl.
+Re-cover and let rise.
 If you are going for the long rise, you can place on the counter as long as it is free from drafts.

 About an hour before baking, place the Dutch oven and lid in a 475 degree oven to heat.

-Carefully open the Dutch oven, and flip the dough ball over and into the pan.
-Remove the paper.
+Carefully open the Dutch oven, and lower the paper and dough into the Dutch oven.

 Use a sharp knife and make a couple slits in the dough.

 Put the lid on and place pan in the oven.
-Reduce heat to 425.
-Bake for 30 minutes with the lid on.
-Remove lid and bake 10-15 minutes until the top is golden brown and bread internal temp is close to 200 degrees.
+Bake for 20 minutes with the lid on.
+Remove lid and bake 15-25 minutes until the top is golden brown and bread internal temp is close to 200 degrees.

 Carefully remove loaf from the pan and move to cooling rack.
 Slice only when cooled.